KamgangAnthony/Predicting-Electricity-Price-Levels-/README.md

 ## Model Building

-First, I transformed the categorical variables into dummy variables.
-I also split the data into train and tests sets with a test size of 20%.
+First, I transformed the categorical variables into boolean variables.
+I also split the data into train and tests sets and in folds for cross validation making sure each fold during fit does not use future values.

-I tried three different models and evaluated them using Mean Absolute Error.
-I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.
+I tried five different models and based on their results, I tried to ensemble methods.
+Finally the stacking ensemble gave the lowest MAPE.
+I chose MAPE because it is a good KPI to measure forecast accuracy.

-I tried three different models:
+These are five models + two ensembles I tried:
-*	**Multiple Linear Regression** – Baseline for the model
+*	**linear Regression**
-*	**Lasso Regression** – Because of the sparse data from the many categorical variables, I thought a normalized regression like lasso would be effective.
-*	**Random Forest** – Again, with the sparsity associated with the data, I thought that this would be a good fit.
+*	**linear gradient boosting model**
+*	**gradient boosting model**
+*	**bagging regressor model**
+*	**random forest regressor**
+*	**ensemble voting regressor model**
+*	**ensemble stacked regressor model** – Combined Bagging and gradient boosting regressor to linear regression model.(Yields the best-smallest MAPE)

 ## Model performance
-The Random Forest model far outperformed the other approaches on the test and validation sets.
+The ensemble stacked regressor model outperformed the other approaches on the test and validation sets.
-*	**Random Forest** : MAE = 11.22
+*	**ensemble stacked regressor model** : MAPE = 36.1%
-*	**Linear Regression**: MAE = 18.86
-*	**Ridge Regression**: MAE = 19.67
+*	**ensemble voting regressor model**: MAPE = 38.2%
+*	**linear gradient boosting model**: MAPE = 39.4%
+*	The other models performed worst than those three.

 ## Productionization
-In this step, I built a flask API endpoint that was hosted on a local webserver by following along with the TDS tutorial in the reference section above.
-The API endpoint takes in a request with a list of values from a job listing and returns an estimated salary.
+Now with information from the past 7 days a company can predict the next day's electricity price, buy today and sell tomorrow if tomorrow's price is greater for example.
+API coming in the future.